Rotimi-28/media-shop/README.md

 # Media Shop

-Media Shop is online market for all digital media from E-books, video games, music, movies and more.
+Media Shop is online market for all digital media from E-books, video games, and  movies.
 Media shop is always on top of the latest digital media allowing you to easily find products you are looking for.

 ## Getting Started